Tent Buying Guide 2023

 Whether you’re planning a last minute family camping trip on a campsite or a remote wild camping spot, your tent is your portable home-from-home.
 It’s your barrier from the elements, wind, rain, snow, hail and midges!
-Thinking about doing some research before you buy can be really beneficial.
-A well-chosen tent will allow you and your family to live and sleep relatively comfortably in almost any environment.
+Doing some research before you buy can be really beneficial.
+A well-chosen tent will allow you and your family to live and sleep comfortably in almost any environment.
 Our helpful guide will give you the advice you'll need to head out for a camping holiday here in the UK!

 What are you using the tent for?
 If you are camping with your family, you might need a different tent to when you're off on your adventures on your own.
-If you're jumping from place to place, you'll want something lightweight to carry around in your backpack or something that packs small?
+If you're jumping from place to place, you'll want something lightweight to carry around in your backpack or something that packs down relatively small?
 If you love going wild and off-the beaten track, you'll need a tent that can withstand rough terrain.
 Thinking about the tent's use will determine the tent design and the combination(s) of weight, stability, ease of pitching and space you require.

 Which Tent Should I Buy?